cxl-garage/sentinel-cli/README.md

 1. Install [Python](https://www.python.org/downloads/) OR (Optional) Install [Anaconda](https://www.anaconda.com/products/distribution) if you are concerned about your other code on your system.
 Anaconda also makes managing python versions and creating virtual environments very easy.
 (Make sure you are using Python 3!!)
 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 3. Clone this repo either through command line (```git clone https://github.com/cxl-garage/sentinel-cli.git```) or use [GitHub Desktop](https://desktop.github.com/)
+4. (If using private model) Paste the json key into the sentinel-cli directory
-4. Open up a command line interface (PowerShell) (if you are using Anaconda, go to Prompt)
+5. Open up a command line interface (PowerShell) (if you are using Anaconda, go to Prompt)
-5. Navigate to sentinel-cli github directory in command line
+6. Navigate to sentinel-cli github directory in command line
-6. Download Sentinel Python Package ```pip install -r requirements.txt```
+7. Download Sentinel Python Package ```pip install -r requirements.txt```
-7. If using private algorithms (you should know if this is the case) - add the provided .json key to your machine
+8. If using private algorithms (you should know if this is the case) - add the provided .json key to your machine
-8. Follow Usage Instructions
+9. Follow Usage Instructions

 ## CLI (Command Line Interface) Example Command

+(Make
 ### User Input
 ```
   python app.py